Algoryx/click-mirror/README.md

 2. Update releaselog.txt
 3. Push to branch and do MR
 4. When MR merged, [create a tag in web IDE](https://git.algoryx.se/algoryx/external/click/-/tags/new) or tag from main and push, eg `git tag 0.1.16; git push origin 0.1.16`.
-5. When built, the new release is available in the [Package Registry](https://git.algoryx.se/algoryx/external/click/-/packages)
+5. When built, binary artifacts:s are available in the [Package Registry](https://git.algoryx.se/algoryx/external/click/-/packages) and python artifacts at [pypi.org](pypi.org).

 ## Build pipeline dependencies - updating agxBrick version